Dick Allen: Philadelphia Phillies

 Non-baseball incidents soon marred Allen's Philadelphia career.
-In July 1965, he got into a fistfight with fellow Phillie Frank Thomas.
+In July 1965, he got into a fistfight with teammate Frank Thomas.
 According to two teammates who witnessed the fight, Thomas swung a bat at Allen, hitting him in the shoulder.
 Johnny Callison said, "Thomas got himself fired when he swung that bat at Richie.
 In baseball you don't swing a bat at another player—ever."
 Pat Corrales confirmed that Thomas hit Allen with a bat and added that Thomas was a "bully" known for making racially divisive remarks.
 Allen and his teammates were not permitted to give their side of the story under threat of a heavy fine.
 The Phillies released Thomas the next day.
 That not only made the fans and local sports writers see Allen as costing a white player his job, but freed Thomas to give his version of the fight.
 In an hour-long interview aired December 15, 2009, on the MLB Network's Studio 42 with Bob Costas, Allen asserted that he and Thomas had since become good friends.

 Allen's name was a source of controversy: he had been known since his youth as "Dick" to family and friends, but the media referred to him upon his arrival in Philadelphia as "Richie".
 After leaving the Phillies, he asked to be called "Dick", saying Richie was a little boy's name.
 In his dual career as an R&B singer, the label on his records with the Groovy Grooves firm slated him as "Rich" Allen.

 Some Phillies fans, known for being tough on hometown players even in the best of times, exacerbated Allen's problems.
 Initially the abuse was verbal, with obscenities and racial epithets.
 Eventually Allen was greeted with showers of fruit, ice, refuse, and even flashlight batteries as he took the field.
 He began wearing his batting helmet even while playing his position in the field, which gave rise to another nickname, "Crash Helmet", shortened to "Crash".

 He almost ended his career in 1967 after mangling his throwing hand by pushing it through a car headlight.
 Allen was fined $2,500 and suspended indefinitely in 1969 when he failed to appear for the Phillies twi-night doubleheader game with the New York Mets.
 Allen had gone to New Jersey in the morning to see a horse race, and got caught in traffic trying to return.